F-Zero: Maximum Velocity: Gameplay

 Every race consists of five laps around a race track.
-Players lose the race if their machine explodes due to taking too much damage, or if they land outside of the track, get ejected from the race due to falling to 20th place, complete a lap with a rank outside of the rank limit of that lap, or forfeit.
+Players lose the race if their machine explodes from taking too much damage, land outside of the track, get ejected from the race due to falling to 20th place, complete a lap with a rank outside of the rank limit of that lap, or forfeit.
 In the single player Grand Prix mode, all of these conditions require the player to possess and use an extra machine to try again.

-For each lap completed the player is rewarded with a speed boost, to be used once any time; one of the "SSS" marks will be shaded green to indicate that it can be used.
+For each lap completed, the player is rewarded with a speed boost that can be used once; one of the "SSS" marks will be shaded green to indicate that it can be used.
 A boost will dramatically increase a player's speed, but will decrease their ability to turn.
-A boost used before a jump will make the player jump farther, which could allow the player to use a shortcut with the right vehicle.
+A boost used before a jump will cause the player to jump further, which could make it possible to use a shortcut with the right vehicle.
 Boost time and speed varies according to the machine, and is usually tuned for proper balance.
-For example, one machine boasts a boost time of twelve seconds, yet has the slowest boost speed of the entire game.
+For example, one machine has a boost time of twelve seconds, yet has the slowest boost speed of the entire game.
 Players can also take advantage of the varying deceleration of each vehicle.
 Some vehicles, such as the Jet Vermilion, take longer than others to decelerate from top boost speed to normal speed, once the boost has been used up.
 Players can also take advantage of this effect on boost pads.

 The Grand Prix is the main single player component of Maximum Velocity.
 It consists of four series named after chess pieces: "Pawn", "Knight", "Bishop" and "Queen".
 The latter of these can be unlocked by winning the others on "Expert" mode.
-They have five races in four difficulty settings, "Master" mode is unlocked by winning expert mode in each series, the player unlocks a new machine after completing it.
-The player needs to be in the top three at the end of the last lap in order to continue to the next race.
-If the player is unable to continue, the player will lose a machine and can try the race again.
-If the player runs out of machines, then the game ends, and the player has to start the series from the beginning.
+They have five races in four difficulty settings.
+"Master" mode is unlocked by winning expert mode in each series, and the player unlocks a new machine after completing it.
+The player must be in the top three at the end of the last lap in order to continue to the next race.
+If the player is unable to continue, they will lose a machine and will have to try the race again.
+If the player runs out of machines, the game ends, and the series will have to be restarted from the beginning.

 Championship is another single player component.
 It is basically the same as a "Time Attack" mode, except the player can only race on one, special course: the Synobazz Championship Circuit.
 This special course is not selectable in any other modes.